Security, governance, and compliance for Azure VMware Solution

 Use the provided

-cloudadminaccount to integrate Active Directory Domain Services (AD DS) or Azure AD Domain Services (Azure AD DS) with the VMware vCenter Server and NSX-T Data Center control applications and domain services administrative identities.
+cloudadminaccount to integrate Active Directory Domain Services (AD DS) or Microsoft Entra Domain Services with the VMware vCenter Server and NSX-T Data Center control applications and domain services administrative identities.
 Use the domain services-sourced users and groups for Azure VMware Solution management and operations, and don't allow account sharing.
 Create vCenter Server custom roles and associate them with AD DS groups for fine-grained privileged access control to VMware private cloud control surfaces.